n-niewiadowska/n-niewiadowska/README.md

 ## Hello there!
 I'm Natalia 👋

-I'm a second-year student of Computer Science at the University of Gdańsk and a member of Work In Progress scientific club.
-My primary interest is web development, but I like the challenges other fields have as well.
+I'm a third year student of Computer Science at the University of Gdańsk, member of Work In Progress scientific club and SDE intern at Amazon.
+My primary interests are web development and machine learning, but I am open to other fields and challenges.

 During my free time I enjoy drawing, drinking coffee and petting cats :smile_cat:

-:rocket: I'm currently learning **Java** and **machine learning**.
+:rocket: I'm currently learning **Java**.

-:telescope: I'm working on **TaskMaster**!

 If you're interested in my other, more beginner-level projects, check out my GitLab profile **[@n-niewiadowska](https://gitlab.com/n-niewiadowska)**!